 Database: A computer file containing information on a set of objects.
 It consists of tables, each of which describes one kind of object in the set.
 Each table consists of records, each of which describes one object.
 Each record consists of fields, each of which describes one aspect of the object.

 Date Due: A piece of paper placed in or on materials to record the date the material should be returned by.
-Circulation determines the wording of most date dues.
+Patron Services determines the wording of most date dues.
 Date dues are usually white.
 Orange date dues are used for Browsing Collection materials.
 Blue date dues are used for Remote Storage materials.
 Green date dues are used for Careers Collection.
 Pink date dues are used for Fine Arts - Music Collection materials.

 Date Due Tip In: A date due that should be used when the regular date due cannot be placed on the first flyleaf of a piece.
 The edge of the date due is folded to allow a small portion of it to be glued to the inside cover, leaving the area to be stamped with the due covering but not sticking to the title page.
 A special folded date due is used for this process.